How to make 3D medical animations: step-by-step process explained

 3D animation

 With the animatic and shading approved, it’s time to animate.
 This step controls every movement to ensure natural motion and realistic interactions.
-Different animation techniques are used depending on the scene:
+The VOKA team uses different animation techniques in the scene:

 Shape keys — For smooth morphing of facial expressions, muscle contractions, or soft tissue movements.